Answer to Riddle #79: Flatland Airports

-There are a few things we can start to notice: If there are two airports in isolation they will likely swap aeroplanes.
-If there are three airports isolated in a straight line the aeroplanes from the outer two will move to the middle.
-In the bottom right there is an airport that has 3 arriving aeroplanes, and it's not hard to speculate that we could add a fourth to the bottom right...
+There are a few things we can start to notice: If there are two airports in isolation they will swap aeroplanes.
+If there are three airports isolated in a straight line the aeroplanes from the outer two will move to the middle, and the plane in the middle will move to whichever neighbour is nearest.
+In the bottom right there is an airport that has 3 arriving aeroplanes, and it's not hard to speculate that we could add a fourth arriving from the bottom right...

 Why is it not infinity?So lets call the airport at which we are trying to maximise the number of arriving aeroplanes 'A', it's neighbours will be 'B' 'C' 'D' etc. At some point, as we keep adding airports, they will be come each other's nearest neighbours and not 'A's

 If that's not clear, look at the map above, consider the airport with three arrivals.
 As stated, it's pretty easy to see that we could add another airport to the bottom right that would also fly to 'A'.
 But if you were to keep adding them where would they be positioned in order that they fly to 'A' and also, importantly, not stop any of the aeroplanes at any of the other airports from flying to 'A'.
 If that's still not clear click here to read a little more.